NORDUGRID-MEMO-3

 Grid Certificate Mini How-to

-Within the Globus era the key file (userkey.pem) and the certificate file (usercert.pem) corresponds to the key pair of the public-key cryptography.
-The userkey.pem file (or resourcekey.pem) contains the private key encrypted with your password (called pass phrase in Globus).
+In the Grid era the key file (userkey.pem) and the certificate file (usercert.pem) correspond to the key pair of the public-key cryptography.
+The userkey.pem file (or resourcekey.pem) contains the private key encrypted with your password (called pass phrase by some tools).
 The certificate file (usercert.pem) contains your public key together with additional important informations such as the subject name of the holder of the certificate, the name of the signing CA, and the digital signature of the CA. The important role of the CA is to establish a trustful connection between the identity of the user and the public key in the certificate file.
 The digital signature of the CA in the user's certificate file officially declares that the public key in the file belongs to the specific user (subject name).
 The certificate files are encoded with the x.509 format.

-You can use the openssl cryptography toolkit and the Globus provided commands to create, check, convert between different formats, manipulate your certificate files (actually the Globus commands are just a friendly interface to the openssl toolkit).
-For further information please read the openssl, verify, x509 man pages, or use the Globus commands with the -help option.
+You can use the OpenSSL cryptography toolkit and the Globus provided commands to create, check, convert between different formats, manipulate your certificate files (actually the Globus commands are just a friendlier interface to the OpenSSL toolkit).
+For further information please read the OpenSSL, verify and x509 man pages, or use the Globus commands with the -help option.

 Examples